 At all stages of the procedures, the test used to decide if an offence has been committed, is 'on the balance of probabilities'.
 That means the person(s) deciding the case should consider whether it's more likely that the offence was or was not committed.

 You can get advice and support from the team at the Advice Service at any stage of the disciplinary procedure.
 We can answer any questions you might have, explain the regulations, help you to put together your case, and attend meetings with you.
-Use our registration form to book an appointment to see an adviser.
+Use our contact form to book an appointment to see an adviser.

 What is 'Misconduct'?